pyhf/tutorial-ATLAS-SUSY-Exotics-2020/book/introduction.md

 ```
 ````

 Once you have a virtual environment set up, you can use `source pyhf-tutorial/bin/activate` to get back into it again.
+Note the prefix `(pyhf-tutorial) $` on your command line, which indicates that you're inside a virtual environment named 'pyhf-tutorial'.

 ### Getting pyhf